autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 5.md

 	- depends on the kinds of surfaces in contact

 #### Rolling Friction
-- always opposes the motion of a rolling objec
+- always opposes the motion of a rolling object
+- Fᵣ = µᵣFₙ